Axe Giant: The Wrath of Paul Bunyan: Plot

-In an unspecified snowy wilderness, a group of loggers are finishing work for the day and prepping a massive roast when a grotesque axe-wielding man emerges from the woods, massacres nearly everyone, then runs the foreman through the circular saw.
+In the snowy wilderness, having finished work, a group of loggers prepare a massive roast.
+A grotesque axe-wielding man emerges from the woods, massacres nearly everyone, then runs the foreman through the circular saw.

 Sometime later, a group of five young first-time offenders, Marty, Trish, Zack, Rosa, and CB, are taken into the woods for a week long rehabilitation excursion led by Sergeant A. Hoke and Ms. Sam Kowowzinkowski, a guidance counselor.
-When they arrive at the remote cabin, Hoke tells the others they will all be sleeping in tents outside while he enjoys the cabin.
-In the nearby woods, a grizzly bear is stalking a deer when a giant man (Bunyan) emerges from the trees, picks up the grizzly, snaps its neck, then skins and cleans the carcass.
+Upon arrival, Hoke tells the others to sleep in tents while he enjoys the cabin.
+In the nearby woods, a grizzly bear is stalking a deer when a giant man (Bunyan) emerges from the trees.
+He effortlessly kills the grizzly, then skins and cleans the carcass.

-During a night around the campfire where Ms. K talks with the youths, a local hermit, Meeks, crashes their program discussion, startling them, before Hoke runs him off and sends everyone to bed.
+Back at camp, Ms. K talks with the youths at the campfire.
+A local hermit, Meeks, shows up uninvited before being driven off by Hoke.

 The following morning, Hoke takes the others on a grueling hike.
-When they stop for lunch, Zack and Martin find the bones of a large ox jutting up from the ground.
-Zack takes a horn from the skull as a souvenir.
-Later, Bunyan visits the site, revealing it to be the grave of his ox, Babe, and finds the skull missing a horn, which enrages the giant.
+When they stop for lunch, Zack finds the skeleton of a large ox jutting out from the ground, and takes a horn as a souvenir.
+Later, Bunyan visits the site, which turns out to be the grave of his ox, Babe.
+Finding the skull missing a horn, he flies into a rage.

-The delinquents, Hoke and Ms. K stop for a break in their hike.
-When Martin and Zack toss the horn back and forth, a wind passes through it, alerting Bunyan to their location.
-The giant emerges from the trees behind an oblivious Trish—who's distracted when her phone picks up a rare signal—and brings his axe down on her, splitting her vertically in half.
-The others run away in a panic and Bunyan bisects Hoke, but lodges his axe in a tree, which allows the others to escape back to the cabin.
-Bunyan follows them and pulls their van away with him, trapping them, then returns to his cave.
+As to group take another break, Martin and Zack toss the horn back and forth.
+A wind passes through it and emits a sound, alerting Bunyan to their location.
+The giant approaches an oblivious Trish and brings his axe down, splitting her in half.
+Bunyan bisects Hoke, but lodges his axe in a tree, which allows the rest to escape back to the cabin.
+Bunyan pulls their van away, stranding the group, then returns to his cave.